ibm-cloud-docs/vmwaresolutions/vmonic/iam_vcd.md

 {{site.data.keyword.attribute-definition-list}}

-# Roles and permissions for vCloud Director
+# Roles and permissions for VMware Cloud Director
 {: #iam_vcd}

 The following table provides information about the platform management roles and permissions for {{site.data.keyword.vmwaresolutions_full}} Shared.

-* **Minimum** - roles with the bare minimum permissions in vCloud Director.
+* **Minimum** - roles with the bare minimum permissions in VMware Cloud Director.
-* **vCloud Director** - roles that are provided by vCloud Director.
+* **VMware Cloud Director** - roles that are provided by VMware Cloud Director.
 For more information, see [Rights in Predefined Global Tenant Roles](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-AE42A8F6-868C-4FC0-B224-87CA0F3D6350.html#GUID-AE42A8F6-868C-4FC0-B224-87CA0F3D6350){: external}.
 * **Custom** - roles that are custom defined by IBM.

 | Platform management role | Actions | Level of permission |